wazuh/wazuh-indexer/build-scripts/README.md

 - [Install Act](https://github.com/nektos/act)

 The names of the packages are managed by the `baptizer.sh` script.

+## Building the plugins

+Follow the [DEVELOPER_GUIDE.md](https://github.com/wazuh/wazuh-indexer-plugins/blob/master/DEVELOPER_GUIDE.md) instructions to build the plugins.
+The build scripts expect the plugins under the `artifacts/plugins` folder.

+1. Build the plugins.
+2. Copy the generated zip files to the `artifacts/plugins` folder.
+3. Build and Assemble the `wazuh-indexer` package.

 ## Build and Assemble in Act